Playbooks-xyz/playbooks-theme/README.md

 # Overview
- A lightweight vite-based NPM package starter.
+ This is the default theme for Playbooks projects.
+ It is designed to be used in conjunction with the @playbooks/ui library inside an application.

 ## Prerequisites
 - Git
 - Node
-- NPM
+- @playbooks/ui

 ## Quick Start
-- npm install
+- npm install @playbooks/theme

+## Installation
-- npm start
+- coming soon...

 ## Development
+This project is designed for development using the yalc library.
-- npm link
+- npm run dev
 - switch to project
-- npm link <package_name>
+- npx yalc add @playbooks/theme
+- You may need to restart your application server
+- After that you should be good to go with hot reloading

 ## Scripts
 - We've included a couple of helpful scripts for faster development.